jenkinsci/eiffel-broadcaster-plugin/README.md

 ```
 $ mvn hpi:hpi
 ```
-2. In the jenkins web interface go to: Manage Jenkins -> Plugin Manager -> Advanced
+2. In the Jenkins web interface go to: Manage Jenkins -> Plugin Manager -> Advanced
 3. At "Upload Plugin", Browse to the .hpi file located in the EiffelBroadcaster/target directory and press "Upload"

-The plugin should install without the need to reboot jenkins.
+The plugin should install without the need to reboot Jenkins.

 ## Read more about the Eiffel events used in this plugin